Baloperson/TinyOp/README.md

 store.delete(nearby[0].id)
 ```

-In a vanilla implementation, the equivalent store infrastructure — type indexes, spatial grid, event emitter, compound filtering — is **40–80 lines before you write any game logic**.
+In a vanilla implementation, the equivalent store infrastructure — type indexes, spatial grid, event emitter, compound filtering — is **40–80 lines before you write any application logic**.
 With tinyop it's two lines of setup.
 For files where entity management is the main job, that's typically a **40–75% reduction in meaningful lines**.

 ---